Some-Birb7190/rtt_fetcher/Readme.md

 2. Next, open a terminal and run "git clone https://git.birb.not.hpkns.uk/hbirb/rtt_fetcher && cd rtt_fetcher"
 3. Change the name of ".env.example" to ".env"
 4. Open the now ".env" file and in the "UNAME" and "PASSWORD" fields, enter your **API credentials**, not your account credentials.
 These are provided on the API dashboard
-5. Next, enter the CRS code for the default station you want to search for.
+5. Next, enter the CRS code for the default station you want to search for into the "STATION" field.
 (If you are unsure, look [here](http://www.railwaycodes.org.uk/crs/crs0.shtm))
+6. If you are on Linux, open a terminal in the folder of "./main.py" and run "chmod +x ./main.py" so you can execute it
-6. Follow usage steps
+7. Follow usage steps

 ## Usage:
 usage: ./main.py [-h] [-s BHM] [-a 5]